 Some of those products go beyond the outdoor furniture options of seasons past.
-Outdoor sectionals rival their indoor counterparts in comfort comparisons, dining sets can be adjusted to accommodate various group sizes and shade products, and grills and fire pits allow consumers to create an outdoor dining space to complement upholstered settings.
+Outdoor sectionals rival their indoor counterparts in comfort comparisons.
+Dining sets can be adjusted to accommodate various group sizes.
+Shade products, grills and fire pits allow consumers to create an outdoor dining space to complement upholstered settings.

 "The outdoor space around the home continues to rank at the top of the lists of most desired home enhancements," said Gary McCray, president of Lane Venture.
 "The increased options being built or renovated into the outdoor areas of today's homes offer more and better space for consumers to utilize outdoor furnishings."

 Lane Venture has had "steady, solid growth each year" since 2009, McCray said.
-He added that the company introduced a successful line of outdoor upholstery in 2010 that features "weatherresistant frames, drainable cushions and slipcover upholstery."
+The company introduced a successful line of outdoor upholstery in 2010 that features "weather resistant frames, drainable cushions and slipcover upholstery," he added.

 "While we also make indoor upholstery, this product is built from the ground up to be used outdoors," McCray said.

-"Anything for outdoor has to be something that holds up to the elements, and whether fully upholstered or cushions, the products that Ms. Jones wants for outdoor are the same type of look she has in her indoor living and dining rooms," said Suzie Roberts, vice president at Glen Raven, the manufacturer of Sunbrella fabrics.
+"Anything for outdoor has to be something that holds up to the elements, and whether fully upholstered or cushions, the products that Ms. Jones wants for outdoor are the same type of look she has in her indoor living and dining rooms," said Suzie Roberts, VP at Glen Raven Custom Fabrics, the manufacturer of Sunbrella.
 "A lot of the traditional residential furniture stores are looking at the outdoor category now, and it makes sense to broaden the reach to consumers.
 Outdoor space is an additional living area of the home, and people want to be as comfortable outside as they are inside."

 The correlation between indoor styles and outdoor settings could represent a boon for traditional furniture retailers.
 Since outdoor rooms are a relatively young architectural consideration, many consumers are starting from scratch to outfit their outdoor areas.